James A. Shanks High School: History

-In 1999 a Florida Trend article written by Cynthia Barnett described Shanks High as being "dilapidated".
+In 1999, a Florida Trend article written by Cynthia Barnett described Shanks High as being "dilapidated".
 The school had been on a list of "failing schools" until 1999, when the test scores improved.
-By 2003 the school was again on a failing schools list, and families qualified for school vouchers.
+By 2003, the school was again on a failing school list, and families qualified for school vouchers.
 According to Gerald Ensley of the Tallahassee Democrat, the condition of the school caused many families to send their children to Leon County Schools campuses and/or to private schools.

 In its final year it had 650 students.
-In 2003 the school merged with Havana Northside High School to form East Gadsden High School, located midway between Quincy and Havana.
+In 2003, the school merged with Havana Northside High School to form East Gadsden High School, located midway between Quincy and Havana.
 The building is now used as James A. Shanks Middle School.
 The building was converted into James A. Shanks Middle School.

 Athletics

 Circa 1970 the school had many athletes that matriculated to university sports teams.
-In 1970 it sent a single runner-up finish in a state competition.
 19 students graduating from Shanks from 1993 to 2000 attended universities on football scholarships for National Collegiate Athletic Association (NCAA) Division I teams.
 Brian Miller of the Tallahassee Democrat stated that the school was known as the "epicenter" of the county's "athletic prowess".
 Corry Field was used for home games.

 Miller stated that the 2000s high school mergers damaged the school athletic spirit in the county as the former school identities were discarded.